draptik/draptik.github.com/source/_posts/2017-04-03-docker-and-octopress.markdown

 Some notes about the `docker run` options:

 - `--rm` ensures that the docker container is removed once exited
+- `-it` runs an interactive terminal as soon as the container starts
 - `-e LOCAL_USER...` sets the host user's ID within the docker container
 - `-p ...` maps the port numbers
 - `-v ${PWD}/../share/octopress:/octopress` mounts the blog volume
 - `-v ${PWD}/post-install.sh:/home/user/post-install.sh` mounts the post install script

-Mounting volumes in docker using `docker-machine` on windows requires some extra path-tweaking.
+Mounting volumes in docker using `docker-machine` or `Docker for Windows` on windows requires some extra path-tweaking.
 I intend to add these tweaks in the future...

 #### post-install